PCJones/ultimate-splinterlands-bot/README.md

 - The bot no longer refreshes the page all the time (which often got you blocked from splinterlands for a few minutes)
 - The bot clicks away popups
 - The bot waits if there is a loading circle from splinterlands
-- Disabled requesting the free api because it is always overloaded and slows down the bot (I've supplied a very large history file)
+- Disabled requesting the free API because it is always overloaded and slows down the bot (I've supplied a very large history file)
 - Option to disable automatic quest reward chest opening
 - Support for the private API of the original bot
 - **Coming Soon**: Better Team Selection - the bot will chose cards with best win rate, not the ones that are most used